-- Natural Resources: The potential for natural resources in the Hornepayne area is shown on Figure 4-8.
+- Natural Resources: The potential for natural resources in the Wawa area is shown on Figure 4-8.
 Areas with known potential for exploitable natural resources were excluded from further consideration.
-These include the volcanic rocks of the Manitouwadge-Hornepayne greenstone belt.
-The mineral potential of the potentially suitable geological units identified above is considered to be low.
+These include the rocks of the Mishibishu, Michipicoten, and Gamitagama greenstone belts.
+The mineral potential of the Western batholith, the Wawa Gneiss domain and the Whitefish Lake/Brulé Bay batholith is considered to be low.
 At this stage of the assessment, areas of active mining claims located in geologic environments judged to have low mineral resource potential were not systematically excluded. - Surface Constraints: Areas of obvious topographic constraints (e.g., density of steep slopes), large water bodies (wetlands, lakes), and accessibility were considered for the identification of potentially suitable areas.
-While areas with such constraints were not explicitly excluded at this stage of the assessment, they are considered less preferable than areas without such constraints, all other factors being equal.
-The distribution of surface water bodies across the Hornepayne area is relatively uniform (Figure 4-1), with larger lakes covering part of the metasedimentary rocks (e.g., Nagagami and Nagagamisis lakes), and portions of the Black-Pic batholith (e.g., Obakamiga, Kabinakagamisis and Cameron lakes).
-Topography is generally flat, with a more rugged terrain in the southwestern sector of the Hornepayne area (Figure 4-2).
-Most of the central and northeastern portions of the Hornepayne area are accessible by Highway 631 and a number of existing logging roads.
-Access to the western part and portions of the eastern part of the Hornepayne area by the existing road network is limited (Figure 4-1).
+While areas with such constraints were not explicitly excluded at this stage of the assessment, they are considered less preferable, all other factors being equal.
+Lake cover in the Wawa area is generally uniform, with most lakes being less than 10 square kilometres in extent.
+Larger water bodies, such as Whitefish Lake and Anjigami Lake cover parts of the Whitefish Lake/Brulé Bay batholith.
+Topography is generally rugged in the Wawa area, where very steep slopes are common (Figure 4-2).
+The majority of the Wawa area is accessible via Highway 17 and Highway 101, and a number of existing logging roads, with the exception of some portions of the northern area of the Western batholith and northern parts of the Whitefish Lake/Brulé Bay batholith (Figure 4-1).

-The consideration of the above key geoscientific characteristics and constraints revealed that the Hornepayne area contains general areas that have the potential to satisfy the NWMO's geoscientific site evaluation factors.
-These areas are located within the granitic rocks of the Black-Pic batholith and the metasedimentary rocks of the Quetico Subprovince.
-Interpreted surficial and geophysical lineaments are shown on Figures 4-5 and 4-6, respectively.
+The consideration of the above key geoscientific characteristics and constraints revealed that the Wawa area contains three general areas that have the potential to satisfy the NWMO's geoscientific site evaluation factors.
+One of the areas is located within the granitic rocks of the Western batholith, and the two others are located within the Wawa Gneiss domain, which includes also the Whitefish Lake/Brulé Bay batholith.
+Interpreted surficial and geophysical lineaments are shown on Figures 4-5 and 4-6 respectively.
 The other geoscientific characteristics are shown on Figure 4-9.